emilianolch/blog/README.md

-# BLOG ON RAILS
+# TELEBLOG
-## Jumping from Rails 3 to Rails 6
+## Simple blog applications that sends published articles to a Telegram group.

-I am a Ruby on Rails developer who has been working with version 3.0 of the framework for a long time.
+This project is just for playing with Telegram Bot API and Rails 6.

-I created this project to put into practice the new functionalities that I found on Rails 6.
+* New published articles are sent immediately to the Telegram group.

-New things I have found when jumping from Rails 3 to Rails 6
+* Supports Markdown format for text input.

-* Concerns
+* Each article can include an image.

-* link_to and redirect_to syntax: the route parameter can be a model object, or an array of model objects when linkng to nested resources.
+* Comments made on articles are sent to the group in response to the original message.

-* ...
+* Replies to group posts are added as comments on the blog.